+Charter Q2: Who should decide who should bear the burden [of] translating contact information to a single common language or transliterating contact information to a single common script?

+The Working Group spent most of its time debating the first Charter question as the answer to this second is dependent on the outcome of the first.
+At this stage, the Working Group believes that if mandatory translation and/or transliteration were recommended, the burden of translation/transliteration would probably fall to the operating Registrars who would be likely to pass on these additional costs to their registrants.
+As stated below, the Working Group encourages the Community to voice its views on this issue.
+This includes contributions on who should carry the costs even from those parties that may favor recommending not making translation/transliteration of contact information mandatory.

 Current state of discussion

-Although no consensus call has been taken for this Initial Report, it is clear to the co-Chairs that at this stage, a significant majority of Working Group members supports not to recommend mandatory transformation of contact information data.
-Still, a distinct minority takes the opposite view and therefore, it is hoped that the public comments received might allow for the broadest possible consensus supporting the recommendations of the Final Report.
+Although no consensus call has been taken for this Initial Report, it is clear to the co-Chairs that at this stage, a majority of Working Group members supports not to recommend mandatory transformation of contact information data.
+Still, a minority takes the opposite view and therefore, it is hoped that the public comments received might allow for the broadest possible consensus supporting the recommendations of the Final Report.

-Based on this, the Working Group proposes the following draft recommendations that are currently supported by a large majority of WG members (see previous paragraph).
+Based on this, the Working Group proposes the following draft recommendations that are currently supported by a majority of Working Group members (see previous paragraph).

 Preliminary Recommendations

-Preliminary Recommendation #1 The WG could recommend that it is not desirable to make transformation of contact information mandatory.
+Preliminary Recommendation #1 The Working Group could recommend that it is not desirable to make transformation of contact information mandatory.
 Any parties requiring transformation are free to do it ad hoc outside the Domain Name Relay Daemon.

-Preliminary Recommendation #2 The WG could recommend that any new Registration Directory Service (RDS) databases contemplated by ICANN should be capable of receiving input in the form of non-Latin script contact information.
+Preliminary Recommendation #2 The Working Group could recommend that any new Registration Directory Service (RDS) databases contemplated by ICANN should be capable of receiving input in the form of non-Latin script contact information.
 However, all data fields of such a new database should be tagged in ASCII to allow easy identification of what the different data entries represent and what language/script has been used by the registered name holder.

-Preliminary Recommendation #3 The WG could recommend that registered name holders enter their contact information data in the language or script appropriate for the language that the registrar operates in.
+Preliminary Recommendation #3 The Working Group could recommend that registered name holders enter their contact information data in the language or script appropriate for the language that the registrar operates in.

-Preliminary Recommendation #4 The WG could recommend that the registrar and registry assure that the data fields are consistent, that the entered contact information data are verified (in accordance with the Registrar Accreditation Agreement (RAA)) and that the data fields are correctly tagged to facilitate transformation if it is ever needed.
+Preliminary Recommendation #4 The Working Group could recommend that the registrar and registry assure that the data fields are consistent, that the entered contact information data are verified (in accordance with the Registrar Accreditation Agreement (RAA)) and that the data fields are correctly tagged to facilitate transformation if it is ever needed.

-Preliminary Recommendation #5 The WG could recommend that if registrars wish to perform transformation of contact information, these data should be presented as additional fields (in addition to the local script provided by the registrant), to allow for maximum accuracy.
+Preliminary Recommendation #5 The Working Group could recommend that if registrars wish to perform transformation of contact information, these data should be presented as additional fields (in addition to the local script provided by the registrant), to allow for maximum accuracy.

-Preliminary Recommendation #6 The WG could recommend that the field names of the Domain Name Relay Daemon be translated into as many languages as possible.
+Preliminary Recommendation #6 The Working Group could recommend that the field names of the Domain Name Relay Daemon be translated into as many languages as possible.

+“Non-Recommendation” #7 Based on recommendations #1-#6, the question of who should bear the burden translating or transliterating contact information to a single common script is moot.

+Note: The Working Group in its discussions so far pointed out that regardless of who decides, it is most likely registrars and registrants that would have to carry the financial burden.
+The Community is strongly encouraged to supply its views on this issue, regardless of whether they view mandatory translation/transliteration as recommendable.

 Community Input